veraberger/veraberger.github.io/_pages/resources.md

 horizontal: false
 ---

-A laundry list of advice for applying to the Churchill, NSF GRFP, and Marshall scholarships.
+The most helpful advice I received or wish I had when applying to the Churchill, NSF GRFP, and Marshall scholarships.

 My qualifications: I am a 2023-24 Churchill Scholar, Marshall Scholarship finalist, and 2x NSF GRFP recipient.
 <!--- I went through two rounds of astronomy and physics graduate applications, and was accepted to 7/10 PhD programs my second time applying, including Harvard astronomy and MIT physics.  --->